wp-plugins/theme-tweaker-lite/readme.txt

 = New in this Release =

-Compatibility with WP3.6.
-Improvements in help tooltips.
+Compatibility checks for WordPress V3.7.

 == Upgrade Notice ==

-= 3.40 =
+= 3.50 =

-Compatibility with WP3.6.
-Improvements in help tooltips.
+Compatibility checks for WordPress V3.7.

 == Screenshots ==